 Remain Consistent in Branding & Style

-If your company has a style guide, be sure to follow it closely by choosing backgrounds and subjects for your social media photography that reflect your brand’s guidelines.
+Your company should have a style guide for choosing backgrounds and subjects, and things of that nature.
+Be sure to follow it closely to ensure your social media photography reflects your brand’s guidelines and stays consistent.
 For example, a bold, bright image will not match a brand that is neutral and minimalistic—even if you’re sharing a photograph of a company surprise party.
 Try to match the look and feel of your company in your photography to tie your brand together.
-Take photos in front of your offices or stores to highlight your branding; you can even use your trade show booth as background.
+Take photos in front of your offices or stores to highlight your branding.
+You can even use your trade show booth as background.

 Sizing images correctly for social media is no simple task.
 There are specific photo size and resolution requirements for each social media platform as well as variances according to where and how each image is displayed.
 For example, a shared photo on Facebook has a different recommended upload size than an event page photo or a shared link.
 Luckily, many social media management software companies post regularly updated guidelines to social media photography and image sizes that can be used as resources.

 Even if you’ve just captured a great-looking image directly from your camera or smartphone, do not post it to social media without editing it carefully.
 Your smartphone camera’s built-in filters allow you to adjust for contrast, exposure, highlights, and shadows, and even simple tweaks like cropping and straightening can improve your photo dramatically.
 If you want to try advanced options, the editing software Lightroom or Photoshop are both used by most professional photographers.